soulwing/s2ks/README.md

 ```

 We'll get into more of the details below, but what you're looking at is a
-fairly common plain-text encoding for a private key.
-There's a couple of headers
+fairly common plain-text encoding for a private key; a couple of headers
-followed, by a base-64 encoded body that is the encrypted private key we stored.
+followed by a base-64 encoded body that is the encrypted private key we stored.

 The `DEK-Info` header provides the configuration details needed to initialize a
 Java [Cipher](https://docs.oracle.com/javase/8/docs/api/javax/crypto/Cipher.html)